-Endometriosis is a condition that can affect anyone that has a period.
-It can often be very painful and should not be ignored.
+Endometriosis can affect anyone that has a period.
+It can often be a very painful condition and should not be ignored.

 WHAT IS ENDOMETRIOSIS?